rileyjmurray/sageopt/ROADMAP.md

 Find a way to unify the compilation process in an efficient way.
 Maybe figure out how to do this alongside CVXPY integration.

-## Bugfixes

-At least in conditional_sage_cone.py, the primal cone can declare an AGE vector c_var of length zero.
-This happens when a component of c is constant, and negative, but that component has been identified as having a trivial AGE cone (i.e. the AGE cone reduces to the nonnegative orthant).
-Assuming the trivial AGE cone was identified correctly, this means the SAGE constraint is feasible.
-This case should be handled gracefully (at least with a descriptive error message).
-Check both primal and dual cases.
-This might also happen with ordinary SAGE cones.

-One way to handle the above issue would be to have a threshold, where the user is warned if a constant negative value is sufficiently small (e.g. 1e-7), and the negative value is then simply set to zero.
-If the constant negative value was above this threshold, then raise an error.